Workplace Conflict Resolution: How to Resolve Conflicts Within Remote Teams

 Make sure to call the persons involved so you can speak and listen to their side verbally, allowing you to break down what started the conflict and get to the bottom of it.

-Also, make sure you and your team are using a secure instant messaging app, to keep all conversations and sensitive information safe.
+Also, make sure you and your team are using a secure chatting app, to keep all conversations and sensitive information safe.

 5. Admit and Take Responsibility of Your Wrong Doings or State What You Could Have Done to Avoid the Conflict